SUMMER READING KNOWLEDGE COURSES:

 - have a maximum of 15 students admitted to each class.

 Registration is on a first-come, first-served basis.
 Courses with fewer than ten students are not expected to run.
-To protect the integrity of the registration process, the names of all registering students are sent to their graduate directors, and all withdrawals (with or without good cause) are also reported to them.
+To protect the integrity of the registration process, the names of all registered students are sent to their graduate directors, and all withdrawals (with or without good cause) are also reported to them.

 Can’t attend the six-week summer program?